 You’re a writer!
 And you’re applying for a job where people would pay you to write!
 It is absolutely inexcusable to send in a boring, average, templated cover letter.

 Your cover letter needs to be interesting and dynamic—and, most importantly, it needs to sell you as the best candidate for the job.
 You know benefits are crucial in copywriting, so what’s your benefit to consumer?
 What do you bring to the table that no one else does?
 What’s your USP?
 Use all of this to create your cover letter and give your creative director something that’s really worth reading!

-5. You sent your resume to the HR person.
+5. You Sent Your Resume to the HR Person

 Are these all the possible reasons you might not get called back?
 Of course not.
 Maybe they found a great candidate right before they saw your resume.
-Maybe you just don’t have the experience they’re looking for.
-Maybe it’s Tuesday, and the creative director sets fire to all of Tuesday’s mail.
+Or you just don’t have the experience they’re looking for.
+Or it’s Tuesday, and the creative director sets fire to all of Tuesday’s mail.
 (Okay, that’s probably least likely, but you know what I’m saying.)
 There’s no way to know for sure why you’re not getting called back, but fixing these five mistakes will give you the best chance at success.

-Last Updated on December 8, 2022
+Last Updated on July 13, 2023